 Money received by a local government is public money.
 Each local government has a responsibility to manage its money in a manner that ensures the best interests of the public are being served.
-To help ensure public funds are properly accounted for, Alaska law requires all municipalities to submit an annual audit, except for second class cities, which may submit an audit or a statement of annual income and expenditures commonalty called a certified financial statement.
+To help ensure public funds are properly accounted for, Alaska law requires all municipalities to submit an annual audit, except for second class cities, which may, generally, submit either an audit or a statement of annual income and expenditures commonalty called a certified financial statement.

-Municipalities and unincorporated communities must provide a copy of their audit, or of their annual statement certified by resolution of the local governing body, to the Department of Community and Regional Affairs each year in order to receive available community revenue sharing funds.
+Subject municipalities and unincorporated communities must provide a copy of their audit, or of their certified financial statement by resolution of the local governing body, to the Division of Community and Regional Affairs (DCRA) each year in order to receive available community revenue sharing funds.

-Any entity, including second class cities, that expends a cumulative total of $500,000 or more in state or federal financial assistance during a fiscal year is required to submit a state or federal single audit for that fiscal year.
+Any entity, including a second class city, that expends a cumulative total of $500,000 or more in state or federal financial assistance during a fiscal year is required to submit a state or federal single audit for that fiscal year.

-In addition to meeting legal requirements, an audit or annual statement provides organizations a tool for determining how effective they have been in meeting their financial goals.
+In addition to meeting legal requirements, an audit or certified financial statement provides organizations a tool for determining how effective they have been in meeting their financial goals.